flyyee/homely/README.md

 1. Clone this repo into a local folder.
 2. Set-up heroku in your folder with: https://devcenter.heroku.com/articles/deploying-nodejs
 3. Set heroku_url in app.js and pages/site.html with your heroku site link (https://example.herokuapp.com)
+5. Launch homely with launcher.py

+---

+## Usage

+1. Navigate to the main installation folder (called "Homely" by default).
-4. Place files you wish to remotely access in the data folder.
+2. Place files you wish to remotely access in the data folder.
 It is currently populated with sample files and folders.
-5. Launch homely with launcher.py
+3. Launch homely with launcher.py.
+Exiting the launcher will turn off dynamic file access, so any changes to files locally will not be reflected on the server until the launcher is restarted.
+4. Bring the server offline with the "-s" option.
+You will be unable to access the site until it is launched again.

 ---